 - by Patrick McShea This year marked the fifth consecutive year that CMNH has sponsored the City Nature Challenge (CNC).
 One benefit of participation in the …Read More »

-- by Patrick McShea Participation in this year’s City Nature Challenge (CNC), April 29–May 2, is a great way to familiarize yourself with iNaturalist, an …Read More »
+- by Patrick McShea Participation in this year’s City Nature Challenge (CNC), April 28–May 1, 2023, is a great way to familiarize yourself with iNaturalist, …Read More »

 - by Patrick McShea Whether you participated in the recent City Nature Challenge (CNC) or not, the results of the Pittsburgh Region’s broadest …Read More »

 - by Bonnie McGill Male Red-winged Blackbirds!
 For me, their calls and bright red shoulders are one of the signs that spring is …Read More »